iomesh/docs/docs/basic-concepts/basic-concepts.md

 [**Node**](https://kubernetes.io/docs/concepts/architecture/nodes/)

-A worker machine in Kubernetes that runs containerized workloads, which can be a virtual machine or a physical machine, depending on the cluster.
+A worker machine in Kubernetes that runs containerized workloads, which can be a virtual machine or a physical machine depending on the cluster.
 A Kubernetes node usually has two types of nodes: control plane nodes and worker nodes.

 **Worker Node**